rcamara32/ToDo/README.md

 ## Project Info

-The official home of the `PyOxidizer` project is https://github.com/rcamara32/ToDo.
+The official home of the `To Do` project is https://github.com/rcamara32/ToDo.